joshuacheng/tetris-clone/DEVELOPMENT.md

 Week 2:
 - 4/20: Busy this weekend but I should be finishing the game within the next few days so I can get started on GUI and sound libraries.
+- 4/21: Today I worked on row clearing, which took a surprisingly long time to figure out both because of my coding decisions and needing to keep track of what updates what in my system.
+Imagine how much trouble multithreading is.